-• adjusted accumulated other comprehensive income ("AOCI");
+adjusted accumulated other comprehensive income ("AOCI");

-16 Where repayment of the premium is subject to AMF approval.
+Where repayment of the premium is subject to AMF approval.

-- participating account;18 - non-participating account of mutual companies;19 - Tier 1 elements, other than capital instruments, attributable to non-controlling interests that satisfy the conditions in section 2.1.1.5; - tax adjustments and amounts recoverable on surrender related to contract-bycontract negative liabilities ceded under unregistered reinsurance (refer to sections 10.2.5 and 10.2.6).
+- participating account; - non-participating account of mutual companies; - Tier 1 elements, other than capital instruments, attributable to non-controlling interests that satisfy the conditions in section 2.1.1.5; - tax adjustments and amounts recoverable on surrender related to contract-bycontract negative liabilities ceded under unregistered reinsurance (refer to sections 10.2.5 and 10.2.6).

-To determine adjusted AOCI, the following adjustments are applied to the total reported AOCI:
+To determine adjusted AOCI, the following adjustments are applied to AOCI: